IATI/IATI-Datastore/iati_datastore/iatilib/frontend/docs/index.md

 Checking the Data
 -----------------

-The datastore keeps information on any errors it encountered whilst fetching and parsing any of tthe resources.
+The datastore keeps information on any errors it encountered whilst fetching and parsing any of the resources.
 [More info](/error)

 * list of datasets which have errored[`api/1/error/dataset`](/api/1/error/dataset)